lotcz/theSeed/doc/beehive.md

 BETA for friends
 ----------------

-- add Friend strategy that will give items in exchange for gifts
 - wait some time before re-emitting pollen etc.
 -
 - production mode (exception handling and logging, hide all dev UI)